How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Why does this error occur?

-Is the problem affecting your other sites?
+Does the problem affect your other sites?

 Increasing the memory limit